Comparing peer accessibility ratings in evaluation (COMPARE)

 A new benchmark set by the EU

-The EU has recently created a new law that calls for all public web sites and mobile apps across Europe to be accessible for people with disabilities (the Directive of the European Parliament and of the Council on the accessibility of the websites and mobile applications of public sector bodies , COM/2016/0484 final).
+In 2016, the EU created a new law that calls for all public web sites and mobile apps across Europe to be accessible for people with disabilities.
+It is called the "Directive (EU) 2016/2102 of the European Parliament and of the Council of 26 October 2016 on the accessibility of the websites and mobile applications of public sector bodies" (COM/2016/2102).

 Diverse accessibility evaluation methods across Europe

-What is the COMPARE project all about?
+What was the COMPARE project all about?

 Project details